Gap insurance coverage

 No. Gap insurance is only used in the event of a total loss from a covered accident or theft, not for mechanical repairs.

 No. Even in the event of an accident covered by your gap insurance policy, you would still have to pay your deductible (the amount you pay out of pocket before your coverage kicks in).
 In other words, if the "gap" reimbursement amount is $4,000 and your deductible is $500, your total reimbursement amount would be $3,500.

 No. Gap insurance is only for vehicle losses and doesn't cover bodily injuries, medical expenses, lost wages, or funeral costs.

 Gap insurance provides a lot of benefits, but whether it's worth getting depends on you and your situation.

-Reasons to consider purchasing gap insurance include:
+Reasons to consider buying gap insurance include

 - Protection from your vehicle's value depreciating faster than you pay off your loan.